• Astronomy & Skywatching

 This blog is made for:

-• stargazers with binoculars,
+• stargazers exploring the night sky with just their eyes or binoculars,

-• dreamers who look up and wonder.
+• dreamers who simply look up and wonder.

 We keep things practical, beginner-friendly, and free of unnecessary jargon.
 No degrees required.
 Just a passion for what's out there - and the joy of learning together.